clarabachorz/mapping-hte-sectors/README.md

 ### Interactive webapp

-A webapp associated with this work can be found [here](https://github.com/clarabachorz/abating-hte-sectors-webapp), to interactively view the detail of the technoeconomic assumptions taken, and the different levelized cost components.
+A webapp associated with this work can be found [here](https://github.com/clarabachorz/mapping-hte-sectors-webapp), to interactively view the detail of the technoeconomic assumptions taken, and the different levelized cost components.

 ## How to cite this work

-Bachorz, Clara Z.; Verpoort, Philipp C.; Ueckerdt, Falko: Research software for mapping the techno-economic landscape for the carbon abatement of hard-to-electrify sectors.
+Bachorz, Clara; Verpoort, Philipp C.; Ueckerdt, Falko; Luderer, Gunnar: Research software for exploring techno-economic landscapes of abatement options for hard-to-electrify sectors.

 ## License
 The code contained in this repository is available for use under an [MIT license](https://opensource.org/license/mit).